vegaprotocol/topgun-service/README.md

 ```

+## Verified socials

+A mapping of public key to social handle (Twitter) is provided by an external service, please see the file `verified_example.txt` for an example of the format returned.
+An attempt to update this list from the 3rd party server happens on each reload of the data from Vega, see `vegapoll` time parameter above.

 ## How to file an issue or report a problem

 Please use the Issues tab in the topgun-service repository in GitHub.